Germany’s policy in this millennium has been to kick the can down the road. What happens when the road ends?

 Mathew D. Rose is an Investigative Journalist specialised in Organised Political Crime in Germany and an editor of BRAVE NEW EUROPE

 A very odd thing happened the other day.
 The minister president of the north German federal state of Mecklenburg-Vorpommen, Manuela Schwesig, posted a message on twitter showing the parliament of her state illuminated in Yellow and Blue.
 The text read “Solidarity with Ukraine.
 An important signal from our parliament”.
-The response by Ukraine’s ambassador to Germany, Andrij Melnyk, in another act of courage typical of the Ukrainian people, wrote in response “Your hypocrisy makes me vomit”.
+The response by Ukraine’s ambassador to Germany, Andrij Melnyk, in an unusual outburst for a diplomat, wrote in response “Your hypocrisy makes me vomit”.

 Schwesig, who is a German social democratic version of Ursula von der Leyen, has been an important enabler and poster-girl for the Russian-German gas pipeline Nordstream 2, which would have entered Germany in her state.
 To get past US sanctions her government even created a foundation to acquire, manage, own, provide or let land, tools and machines to enable the completion of the pipeline.
 The ploy was an obvious scheme to protect German interests in cornering a great part of the EU gas industry in order to lead in the blue hydrogen energy (gas is burnt to create CO2 free hydrogen, but produces an enormous amount of CO2 in the process) market.
 A few weeks ago she was provided support by Germany’s new minister for economics and environmental protection, Robert Habeck of the Greens, who pushed through labelling the fossil fuel (Russian) gas as “green” in the EU taxonomy.